Calibration of Laboratory Instruments in Chemistry

 - Calibration Curves: Plots of known values against instrument readings that are used to determine the instrument's response characteristics.

-- Bracketing Calibration: Using known values above and below the expected measurement to check linearity.
+- Bracketing Calibration: Using known values above and below the expected measurement range to check linearity and detect potential errors.

 Data Analysis